 Some cat owners swear by adding a small amount of bitter apple spray to the water.
 This non-toxic product is specifically designed to deter cats and dogs from chewing or licking things they shouldn’t.
 A few sprays around the rim of the tree stand might be enough to send your cat running in the opposite direction.

 Here’s a crucial warning though: never add anything to the tree water that could harm your cat if they do manage to take a sip.
-Avoid essential oils (which are toxic to cats), commercial tree preservatives, or any harsh chemicals.
-The goal is deterrence, not danger.
+Never use essential oils.
+The American Society for the Prevention of Cruelty to Animals warns that many essential oils can cause toxicity in cats.

 Upgrade Your Cat’s Regular Water Situation